What is time restricted feeding? How does this diet work?

-It’s a concept which has gained traction over the past year and looks set to be the biggest diet trend of 2019 – in part because it’s so easy to stick to and suits any dietary requirements – Time Restricted Feeding is certainly hot news.
+It’s a concept which has gained traction over the past year and looks set to be the biggest diet trend of the year – in part because it’s so easy to stick to and suits any dietary requirements – Time Restricted Feeding is certainly hot news.
 It challenges previous advice to eat little and often or stick to three regular meals and draws on the intermittent fasting concept of popular diets like 5:2.
 It’s a diet which eliminates the need for calorie-counting, deprivation and willpower with no need to buy any fancy new foods either.

 What is Time Restricted Feeding?

 “Intermittent fasting (IF) became a hot trend after a popular TV documentary and accompanying book where Michael Mosely proposed the 5:2 diet which touted the benefits of restricting energy intake severely for 2 days a week but eating normally during the rest of the week,” explains nutritional therapist Natalie Lamb.
 “The main benefits discussed were improving insulin sensitivity and prolonging life expectancy.
 Time restricted feeding is a form of IF.
 This involves having a longer overnight fast of 12-16 hours.
 This may mean bringing your evening meal forward to 6pm and your breakfast back to 10am.
 It is believed that it is during these night hours that healing and restoration can occur.”